nliulab/Global-Responsible-AI/README.md

-# 🌍 Global Landscape of Responsible AI: A Comprehensive Guide
+# 🌍 Global Responsible AI Landscape: A Comprehensive Guide

 Welcome to the **Global Responsible AI Landscape** repository!
 This repository is a curated collection of guidelines, policies, research institutes, and tools related to the development and deployment of Responsible AI around the world.
 Our goal is to provide an organized and narrative-rich resource that bridges technical, ethical, and governance aspects of AI.